Scroll down for Mini Poodles

 Poodles come in three size varieties: Standards should be more than 15 inches tall at the shoulder; Miniature poodles are 15 inches or under; Toys stand no more than 10 inches.
 All three varieties have the same build and proportions.
 At dog shows, Poodles are usually seen in the elaborate Continental Clip.
 Most poodle owners prefer the simpler Sporting Clip, in which the coat is shorn to follow the outline of the squarely built, smoothly muscled body.

 Toy Poodles are bred primarily for their looks rather than performance.
 They make wonderful pets because they love people so much!
 A distinct breed with the right mental stimulation can properly interact and is loved by young children.
 Their short coats look like velvet against your hand when you stroke them.
+There are many new colors coming out with advances in breeding and DNA technology.
+Some breeders will only breed traditional colors, whereas we breed for more specialty and exotic colors.
+Our main stock is health tested and cleared and the pups make excellent pets.
+There are quite a few champions in the pedigrees and they're laid back compared to some bloodlines.

 History Of The Poodle Dog Breeds